Welcome to your ADHD Diagnosis with ADHD 360.

 In the UK, typically, a first port-of-call for this would have been to book an appointment with your local ADHD NHS Specialist via your own GP.
 However, The NHS is currently facing unprecedented demand for mental health services.

-Starting with you.
 We understand that you want the best for your child, and to get the best, you have decided to pay for it.
-It isn’t always an easy decision, but here’s what you get from us for making that choice:
+It isn’t always an easy decision.

-• Treatment that is excellent and to the highest medical standards
+ADHD Treatment that is excellent, to the highest medical standards.

-• Treatment focused on getting your child’s ADHD controlled as quickly as we can
+ADHD Treatment that is focused on getting your ADHD as controlled as we can, as quickly as we can.

-• Access to a programme of care that goes beyond your child’s diagnosis, making sure that their treatment plan is designed for them, individually
+Access to a ADHD programme of care that goes beyond your ADHD diagnosis, making sure that your ADHD treatment plan is designed for you, individually.

 ADHD is one of the most common neurodevelopmental disorders.
 It’s also the most commonly misunderstood.